China: Yesterday's Story or More Compelling Than Ever?

-- China currently finds itself at an uncomfortable juncture, troubled by slowing growth and weak markets and locked in a trade dispute with the U.S.
+- China currently finds itself at an uncomfortable juncture, troubled by slowing growth and elevated debt and locked in an ongoing trade dispute with the U.S.

 Faced with slowing economic growth, protectionist trade policies, and an uncomfortably high debt burden, some are suggesting that China is at risk of becoming “yesterday’s economic success story.”
 This raises questions about what the future holds for China and, similarly, for investors in China.

 GDP growth is key, but maybe not the kind you are expecting

 The macro outlook in China continues to dominate investor thinking, with concerns laser-focused on the country’s slowing economic growth.
 China’s economy is currently growing at a little over 6% p.a.
 While it has decelerated from the double-digit growth of a decade ago—levels unlikely to be seen again—it is still solid from a global standpoint.

 However, what matters most for many domestic stocks is not so much national GDP growth, but the GDP growth of households.
 Here, data shows that disposable household income has increased significantly over the past 10 years, despite the slowing economy (Figure 1).
 There are two reasons for this: demographics and policy.
 In terms of demographics, the pool of working age people in China has been stagnant for some years, but spending by this group continues to grow.
 China factory owners, for example, are contending with progressively higher wages every year, to attract, and then keep, new recruits.

 Figure 1: China’s Household Income Continues to Rise

 As of December 31, 2017

 Sources: Haver, China National Bureau of Statistics, OECD.